Temple of Kom Ombo

 The calendar shows the figures for the days of the month (roll over the picture) and the hieroglyphs for the inundation season, Akhet.
 On the thirtieth of the Season of the Harvest, one can see the hieroglyph for the Season of the Emergence, which indicates the end of the harvest season.
 The next day is Akhet.

 The Temple of Kom Ombo is an unusual double temple in the town of Kom Ombo in Aswan Governorate, Upper Egypt.
 It was constructed during the Ptolemaic dynasty, 180–47 BC.
 Some additions to it were later made during the Roman period.
+In ancient times, Kom Ombo was called NBU, meaning "Gold".
+Later, the Greeks and Romans called it OMBOS.
+In Arabic, "Kom" means mound, so Kom Ombo means "Mound of Gold".

 Architecture

 The building is unique because its 'double' design meant that there were courts, halls, sanctuaries and rooms duplicated for two sets of gods.
 The southern half of the temple was dedicated to the crocodile god Sobek, god of fertility and creator of the world with Hathor and Khonsu.
 Meanwhile, the northern part of the temple was dedicated to the falcon god Haroeris ("Horus the Elder"), along "with Tasenetnofret (the Good Sister, a special form of Hathor or Tefnut) and Panebtawy (Lord of the Two Lands)".
 The temple is atypical because everything is perfectly symmetrical along the main axis.